Logo Design For A Growing Business

 CS Physiotherapy

-CS Physiotherapy are extremely knowledgeable and respected in the field of acquired and traumatic brain injury and spinal cord injury, offering specialist physiotherapy and expert witness services across West Oxford and London.
+CS Physiotherapy is extremely knowledgeable and respected in the field of acquired and traumatic brain injury and spinal cord injury, offering specialist physiotherapy and expert witness services across West Oxford and London.

 The Project

-CS Physiotherapy initially approached AllDesignOnline after receiving a recommendation form an existing client of ours to discuss the possibility of establishing a new logo and brand for an existing but growing business.
+CS Physiotherapy initially approached AllDesignOnline after receiving a recommendation from an existing client of ours to discuss the possibility of establishing a new logo and brand for an existing but growing business.

-After an initial Teams meeting to discuss the broad design direction, it was established that CS Physiotherapy would like a logo and colour scheme that was fitting to their services, but not a cliché physio style image, a modern colour scheme but yet it still reflecting the personal nature and longevity of the relationships formed with clients undertaking neuro-physiotherapy treatment.
+After an initial Teams meeting to discuss the broad design direction, it was established that CS Physiotherapy would like a logo and colour scheme that were fitting to their services, but not a cliché physio-style image.
+They desired a modern colour scheme while still reflecting the personal nature and longevity of the relationships formed with clients undergoing neuro-physiotherapy treatment.

-A number of design options were produced, each having a story or theme attached to them and then a few variations of each of these designs were submitted for first review.
-It was quickly reduced down to two strong contenders, a brain and spinal cord in the shape of a tree with neuros as the leaves and the second option, the hands releasing the butterfly.
+A number of design options were produced, each with a story or theme attached to them, and then a few variations of each of these designs were submitted for the first review.
+It was quickly narrowed down to two strong contenders: a brain and spinal cord in the shape of a tree with neurons as the leaves, and the second option, hands releasing a butterfly.

-The concept behind the chosen logo is that physiotherapy is a journey and is typically goal led.
-Those goals, specifically with neuro related injuries is to improve day-to-day living and enable clients to maximise their lives and find freedom from the injuries which can be life limiting.
-The hands not only represent the human touch of physiotherapy but also the reassurance that CS physiotherapy are always there to support clients.
-The butterfly is of course highly symbolic of the transition, from chrysalis to the freedom of wings, which is very much the concept of rehabilitation.
+The concept behind the chosen logo is that physiotherapy is a journey and is typically goal-led.
+Those goals, specifically with neuro-related injuries, are to improve day-to-day living and enable clients to maximise their lives and find freedom from the injuries that can be life-limiting.
+The hands not only represent the human touch of physiotherapy but also the reassurance that CS Physiotherapy is always there to support clients.
+The butterfly is, of course, highly symbolic of the transition from chrysalis to the freedom of wings, which aligns with the concept of rehabilitation.